-As of May 31, 2021, 834,622 common shares, representing less than 1% of our issued and outstanding shares, were held by six U.S. shareholders of record (including holders of deposited shares represented by ADSs).
+As of March 18, 2021, 834,622 common shares, representing 0.8% of our issued and outstanding shares, were held by six U.S. shareholders of record, after giving effect to the Restructuring.

 Except as otherwise indicated in the table below, addresses of the directors, executive officers and named beneficial owners are c/o Olink Holding AB (publ), Uppsala Science Park, SE-751 83, Uppsala, Sweden.